 Resolving WordPress Issues on ConoHa Wing

-They implement a system of restrictions for non-Japanese IP addresses, limiting access to certain content or features on their website.
-This practice can be beneficial for several reasons, including protecting against potential cyber attacks from outside Japan that could compromise the security of the website and potentially lead to the loss of sensitive data or financial damage.
-However, for individuals like myself who are not living in Japan, these restrictions are ineffective and can even prevent access to basic features on my own website.
+ConoHa implemented a system of restrictions for non-Japanese IP addresses, limiting access to certain content or features on their website.
+This is beneficial for several reasons, including protecting against potential cyber-attacks from outside Japan that could compromise the security of the website and potentially lead to the loss of sensitive data.
+However, for individuals like me who lives outside of Japan, these restrictions prevent my own access to basic features on my own website.

 403 when visiting the admin panel for the first time.

 As mentioned, this issue arises because ConoHa Wing automatically restricts access to the WordPress admin panel for non-Japanese IP addresses.
 To modify this setting, we must go to the “サイト管理” (site management) section on the left side of the page, click on “サイトセキュリティー” (site security), and then navigate to the “WordPress セキュリティー” (WordPress security) section.
-From here, we can adjust the settings to allow or restrict access to the admin panel for overseas users.
+As show below, we can adjust the settings to allow or restrict access to the admin panel for overseas users.

 A screenshot of the ConoHa Wing WordPress security page.